liquinlab/elm-smile/docs/philosophy.md

 ## Our goal is to write error-free experiments, happily.

-The first point is that we want to write high-quality code which is bug-free while smiling the whole time 🫠 (and not melting too much).
+The first point is that we want to write high-quality code which is bug-free while smiling the whole time.
 We need to do this because we have a moral obligation both in our scientific papers and to our participants to not have mistakes in our empirical data collection.
 Messing up a model code is bad but at least you didn't waste the time of 1000 subjects and the money of taxpayers [^moral].
 All the subsequent principles are ultimately in the service of this one.

 A great article with tips on this by Rouder, Haaf, and Snyder is available [here](https://journals.sagepub.com/doi/10.1177/2515245918801915).